 Once a post is published, it’s out there.
 While things can be deleted, users see what a brand posts within seconds, and turning back isn’t always an option.
-The world of social media moves quickly, and it can be easy to get swept up when not taking the necessary actions to ensure your brand is equipped to handle whatever may come your way – that’s where social media crisis management plans come into play.
+The world of social media moves quickly.
+When we don’t take the necessary precautions (see below), it’s easy to get swept away in the anxiety of crisis.
+That’s where social media crisis management plans come into play.

 In a cancel culture, reactions, virality, and misinformation are no longer a matter of if but a matter of when, and having a social media crisis plan ready is one of the best ways, in addition to social listening, to address, alleviate, and remedy a crisis promptly.